ElektraInitiative/libelektra/doc/decisions/5_implemented/high_level_api.md

 ## Decision

-We provide 3 high-level C APIs:
+We provide two high-level C APIs:

 1. libelektra-highlevel (generic key-value getter/setter)
-2. libelektra-hierarchy (generic hierarchical getter/setter in a tree)
-3. code generator (specified key-value getter/setter with function names, KeySets, or strings from specifications)
+2. code generator (specified key-value getter/setter with function names, KeySets, or strings from specifications)

 Furthermore, we will: